Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Three types of PI-based estimators from the lens of sensitivity analysis

 \subsection{Type A ($\approx$ outcome regression estimators)}

-As PI-based analysis relies on the identification result $\mu_{0c}^\text{PI}(X)=\mu_0(X)$, an obvious sensitivity analysis technique (applicable to any PI-based nethod that involves estimating $\mu_0(X)$) is to replace $\mu_0(X)$ with the alternative formula for $\mu_{0c}(X)$ identified under the sensitivity assumption.
+As PI-based analysis relies on the identification result $\mu_{0c}^\text{PI}(X)=\mu_0(X)$, an obvious sensitivity analysis technique (applicable to any PI-based method that involves estimating $\mu_0(X)$) is to replace $\mu_0(X)$ with the alternative formula for $\mu_{0c}(X)$ identified under the sensitivity assumption.
 We aim to use this technique with type A (roughly \textit{outcome regression}) estimators.

-To be precise, type A estimators involve estimating $\mu_0(X)$ in order to first estimate the conditional principal causal effect given covariates (which under PI is $\mu_{1c}(X)-\mu_0(X)$) or a proxy for it, and then aggregate these conditional effects to estimate the average principal causal effect $\Delta_c^\text{PI}$.
+To be precise, type A estimators involve estimating $\mu_0(X)$ in order to first estimate the principal causal effect conditional on covariates (which under PI is $\mu_{1c}(X)-\mu_0(X)$) or a proxy for it, and then aggregate these conditional effects to estimate the average principal causal effect $\Delta_c^\text{PI}$.
 Examples include the principal-score-weighted outcome-regression estimator (aka the plug-in estimator) (\ref{pi-est:id2}) and the propensity-score-weighted outcome-regression estimator (\ref{pi-est:id3}):

 where the hat notation indicates an estimated function.
 These are justified by the $\tau_{1c}$ formulae in (\ref{id:tau.1c}) and the first two $\tau_{0c}^\text{PI}$ formulae in (\ref{pi-id:tau.0c}).
 Also included in type A is a multiply robust outcome regression estimator, $\hat\Delta_{c,\textsc{ms}}^\text{PI}$, which we will present after explaining type B estimators.